-The symptoms are easy to spot: windows made from insulated glass with two or three panes develop condensation or fogginess between the glass panels that can't be wiped off from either the inside or outside of the window.
-The cause: a failure in the edge seal that secures the individual panes of tempered glass.
-But the question then becomes, is there anything you can do about this problem, other than replace the entire window?
-And is it really necessary to do anything?
+The symptoms of failed window seals are easy to spot.
+The multi-pane glass develops condensation or fogginess that can't be wiped off from either side of the window.
+The cause is a failure in the edge seal that secures the individual panes of glass.
+This common problem raises two equally common questions: 1) Is there anything you can do about this problem, other than replace the entire window? and 2) Is it really necessary to do anything?

-But if the seals that protect the edges of the IGU develop a break, then the inert gases can escape and outside moisture can enter the space between the panes, and the IGU loses its extra insulating value.
-The visible symptom is the tell-tale fogginess or condensation inside the IGU unit, on the inside surface of the glass.
-Not only do you lose the aesthetic value of a clear window, but the energy-saving value of the window is cut in half.
+However, if the seals that protect the edges of the IGU develop a break, then the inert gases can escape and ambient air and moisture can enter the space between the panes, resulting in the IGU losing its extra insulating value.
+The visible symptom of this failure is the tell-tale fogginess or condensation inside the IGU unit, on the inside surface of the glass.
+Not only do you lose the aesthetic value of a clear window, but the energy-saving value of the window is likely to be cut in half.

 Although these window seals are meant to be long-lasting and may hold up for decades, they can and do fail.
-Certain actions can hasten the failure of the glass seals, including housepainters improperly using heat guns while stripping paint, or homeowners using pressure washers to clean windows.
-Improper installation of an IGU window can also cause the seal to fail.
-But even when there is no such dramatic event, the seal is still destined to fail—eventually.
-Glass manufacturer PPG estimates that "[e]ven when an IGU is perfectly constructed, the gas will escape at a rate of about one percent per year, and that rate is much faster when the IGU is poorly made."
+Seals can be damaged by house painters using heat guns to strip paint or by homeowners using pressure washers to clean the windows.
+Improper installation of an IGU window can also cause a seal to fail.
+But even when there is no such dramatic event, the seals are still destined to fail—eventually.
+Glass manufacturer PPG estimates that the gas escapes at a rate of approximate one percent per year under ideal conditions.
+This loss of gas can be faster if an IGU is poorly manufactured.